valtimo-platform/valtimo-documentation/using-valtimo/camunda/camunda-webapps.md

 # Configuring camunda webapps

-By default Valtimo includes the camunda webapps, including the [cockpit](https://camunda.com/platform-7/cockpit/).
+By default, Valtimo includes the Camunda webapps, including the [cockpit](https://camunda.com/platform-7/cockpit/).
-This is accessible by using the path `/camunda/app` on the domain where valtimo is hosted. e.g. `http://example.valtimo.com/camunda/app`
+This is accessible by using the path `/camunda/app` on the domain where Valtimo is hosted. e.g. `http://example.valtimo.com/camunda/app`

 ## Configuring an admin user

-The camunda webapps use the default camunda authentication mechanism.
+The Camunda webapps use the default Camunda authentication mechanism.
 This means they cannot be accessed by keycloak users.
-Credentials can be configured in the default way camunda provides when using spring.
+Credentials can be configured in the default way Camunda provides when using Spring.

 In order to create an admin user the follow application configuration should be set:
 ```yaml